Mechanical Engineering

 ME 466.
 Aerodynamics.
 3 Credits.

-ME 466 Aerodynamics is an introductory course on the fundamentals of aerodynamics for engineers.
-The class will cover a review of fluid mechanics including boundary layers and compressible flow.
-The course topics include parameters for airfoil and wings, incompressible flow over airfoils and wings of infinite and finite span, compressible and transonic flow over wings and aircraft, supersonic flow over thin airfoils, and supersonic flow over wings and airplane configurations.
-The course will follow a standard text "Aerodynamics for Engineers," 6th Edition by Bertin and Cummings.
-The course will qualify as either a thermal fluid science elective or an aerospace concentration elective.
-Prerequisite: ME 306 and ME 341.
-S, odd years.
+This is a course on the fundamentals of aerodynamics for engineers.
+The course will cover a review of fluid mechanics including inviscid, incompressible, and compressible flows.
+The course topics include parameters for airfoils and wings, incompressible flow over airfoils and wings of infinite and finite span, shock and expansion waves, quasi-one-dimensional compressible flow through nozzle, subsonic compressible flow over airfoils, supersonic flow over thin airfoils, introduction to viscous flow, and laminar and turbulent boundary layers.
+Prerequisite: ME 341 with a grade of C or better and ME 306.
+S.

 ME 476.
 Intermediate Fluid Mechanics.
 3 Credits.

 Differential forms of conservation of mass, energy, and momentum for viscous fluid flow.
 Boundary layer theory and its applications.
 Principles of one-dimensional compressible flow.
-Prerequisite: ME 306, MATH 266, and admission to the professional Mechanical Engineering program.
+Prerequisite: ME 341 with a grade of C or better, ME 306, and MATH 266.
 On demand.

 ME 477.
 Compressible Fluid Flow.
 3 Credits.

 Introduction to the theory and application of one-dimensional compressible flow.
 Course topics include isentropic flow in converging and converging/diverging nozzles, normal shock waves, oblique shock waves, Prandtl-Meyer flow, flow with friction and heat addition.
-Prerequisite: Admission to the professional Mechanical Engineering program.
-Corequisite: ME 341 with a grade of C or better and ME 306.
+Prerequisite: ME 341 with a grade of C or better and ME 306.
 On demand.

 ME 484.
 Ground Vehicle Dynamics.
 3 Credits.

 ME 484 is a junior and senior level elective course.
 This course deals with the design of ground vehicle suspension and steering systems.
 Vehicle ride, handling and safety systems are covered along with passive and active suspension control.
-Prerequisite: ME 322 and admission to the professional Mechanical Engineering program or consent of instructor.
+Prerequisite: ME 322.
 On demand.

 ME 485.
 Multiphysics Modeling.
 3 Credits.